Hey, I’m Briana.

 My values are deeply rooted in both the way I live my life and the way I show up to this work: anti-genocide, anti-colonial, anti-occupation, anti-oppression, anti-capitalism, anti-imperialism, anti-apartheid, anti-supremacy culture.
 I stand against all forms hatred and oppression including but not limited to racism, sexism, ableism, sizeism, colorism, classism, caste, homophobia, transphobia, elitism, exceptionalism, and all the other beliefs, structures, and systems that keep people at the margins of society.

 I believe a liberated world is possible; this is why I do this work.
-Free Palestine, Congo, Sudan, Haiti, Tigray, Yemen, Turtle Island, Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands, and all violently occupied and exploited regions globally.
+Free Palestine, Congo, Sudan, Haiti, Turtle Island and all violently occupied and exploited regions globally.

 My values